mezis/mezis.github.com/_drafts/remote.md

 We also share a few tips on how we believe it can be made to work, including:

 - getting early, team-wide buy-in;
-- starting small, experiementing with policy and processes, measuring, and iterating;
+- starting small, experimenting with policy and processes, measuring, and iterating;
 - being anal about excellence of communication and media;
 - leading and trusting as opposed to managing and monitoring..